mcrute/rclone-sync-prometheus/README.md

   to Vault using the AppRole backend.
 Either these or `VAULT_TOKEN` must be specified otherwise Vault will fail to initialize.

+This set configures JWT authentication:

+* `VAULT_JWT` the JWT used to authenticate to Vault

 On success the application will print noting and exit with a `0` status code.
 Use prometheus to scrape the metrics from your pushgateway instance and set alerts.

+By default a DNS SRV query for `_vault._tcp.<search_domain>` will be executed to locate the Vault host.
+Normally `<search_domain>` is the `search` line from your `/etc/resolv.conf` file, however this can be overridden at runtime by setting `SEARCH_DOMAIN` in the environment.
+This autodiscovery behavior can be disabled entirely with the `--no-discover-vault` command line flag.

+The program expects the first argument to be the path to backup.
+In lieu of this argument the `RCLONE_TO_B2_FROM` environment variable can be specified.
+Failure to specify at least one of this is an error.

 ## Metrics